eagely/voice-frontend-docs/topics/introduction.typ

 Initially, `Vue.js` and `Godot` were considered due to prior experience with them.
 However, given that the voice assistant would run on a Raspberry Pi where performance is crucial for ensuring a smooth user experience,these options were ruled out.
-While something akin to `SDL` or more low-level graphics were an option, their steep learning curve made them impractical choices.
+While something akin to `SDL` or more low-level graphics was an option, their steep learning curve made them impractical choices.
 Ultimately, `Qt` was selected for its robust performance, extensive industry adoption, and comprehensive documentation.

 == Qt Framework